 Treatment for anal itching

 In most cases, anal itching will simply clear up on its own within days, or even hours.
 But if there’s an infection or another condition causing the itching, treatment will be required.
-If you’ve had anal itching for more than a few days, speak to a GP.
+If you’ve had anal itching for more than a few days, speak to a doctor.
 They can investigate the area for you and prescribe any medications (oral or topical) which could help clear up the underlying cause of your itching and provide much-needed relief.

 The information provided is for educational purposes only and is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Seek the advice of a doctor with any questions you may have regarding a medical condition.
 Never delay seeking or disregard professional medical advice because of something you have read here.